MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/process-related-events.md

    These app scenarios are described below.

 * The main browser process failed.
-See [Main browser process crashes](#main-browser-process-crashes) below to handle this case.
+See [Handle main browser process crashes](#handle-main-browser-process-crashes) below to handle this case.

 <!-- ------------------------------ -->